 - Be wary of free downloadable software – There are many sites that offer customized toolbars or other features that appeal to users.
 Don’t download programs from sites you don’t trust, and realize that you may be exposing your computer to spyware by downloading some of these programs.

 - Don’t follow email links claiming to offer anti-spyware software – Like email viruses, the links may serve the opposite purpose and actually install the spyware it claims to be eliminating.

-As an additional good security practice, especially if you are concerned that you might have spyware on your machine and want to minimize the impact, consider taking the following action:
+As an additional good security practice, especially if you are avoiding spyware and want to minimize the possiblity of an infection, consider taking the following action:

 - Adjust your browser preferences to limit pop-up windows and cookies – Pop-up windows are often generated by some kind of scripting or active content.
 Adjusting the settings within your browser to reduce or prevent scripting or active content may reduce the number of pop-up windows that appear.
 Some browsers offer a specific option to block or limit pop-up windows.
 Certain types of cookies are sometimes considered spyware because they reveal what web pages you have visited.
 You can adjust your privacy settings to only allow cookies for the web site you are visiting (see Browsing Safely: Understanding Active Content and Cookies and Evaluating Your Web Browser’s Security Settings for more information).

 - Run a full scan on your computer with your anti-virus software – Some anti-virus software will find and remove spyware, but it may not find the spyware when it is monitoring your computer in real time.
 Set your anti-virus software to prompt you to run a full scan periodically (see Understanding Anti-Virus Software for more information).